department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### How to provide a clear next step in the event of an error

 Every time a form submission error happens, you must notify the person about that error and provide a recovery step.
-At the very least, tell users to contact the Call Center.
+At the very least, tell people to contact the Call Center.

 ### Components used in this pattern